mikolalysenko/ShapeWaysJS/README.md

 * _description_ : An optional short description of the material
 * _startup_cost_ : A fixed cost required to use this material (in USD)

+### price(options, callback(__err__, __quote__ ) ###

+The _price_ method gets a price quote from ShapeWays for printing a part with a given material and volume.
+Note that this should be treated as an estimate may be subject to change (ie it is not legally binding in anyway).  _options_ is a dictionary containing the following parameters:

+* _volume_ : A nonnegative number representing the volume of the object in cm^3 .
+* _material_ : The material to use in the print.

+The resulting quote is again a dictionary containing the following parameters:

+* _price_ : The price of the object
+* _includes_tax_ : A flag which if set determines whether the price includes tax
+* _includes_shipping_ : A flag which if set determines whether the price includes shipping
+* _currency_ : The currency the price is given in.

 ### upload(options, callback(__err__, __model_id__ ) ###